LWH-21/Algos/_posts/2020-11-20-bubblesort_en.md

   -  assets/js/sort/BubbleSort.js
 ---

-The principle of the bubble sort (aka sinking sort) is very simple: to sort a list, you compare the first and second elements and exchange them if necessary.
-Then you do the same thing for the second and the third, then for the third and the fourth... until you reach the end of the list.
-Then you start again from the beginning.
-Until the list is sorted.
+**Bubble sort** (aka sinking sort) is a sorting algorithm that works by repeatedly stepping through lists that need to be sorted, comparing each adjacent pair of items and swapping them if necessary.

-You know that the list is sorted if you can go through the whole list without permuting.
+This passing procedure is repeated until no swaps are done.

-After the first iteration, the largest element is at the end of the list.
-It is thus useless to compare it with the previous one.
-At the end of the second iteration, the two largest elements are at the end of the list.
-At each iteration, we can therefore stop a little earlier.
+Since at least one item is moved into its final place for each pass, we can decrement the last position checked on each pass.

-The animation below shows how the <mark>bubble sort</mark> works :
+The animation below shows how the bubble sort works :

 <div class="w3-bar w3-black">
 	<button class="w3-bar-item w3-button" onclick="opentab('anim')">Animation</button>